 - · Flipped classrooms

 - · Interactive workshops

 - · A mix of team and individual active learning

 - · A blend of online and in-person learning

-- New learning spaces (including our state-ofthe-art BNZ Financial Trading Room, maker space and up-coming 5G Lab)
+- New specialist learning spaces and technology hub.
+(Find out more about these innovative learning spaces on page 16.)

 Work-ready